krisiol23/Monster-game/README.md

-Simple RPG console game, made to the needs studies subject
+Simple RPG console game, made to the needs of studies subject